sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Moving to the digital age requires improving IT's responsiveness and promoting a shared accountability with ESDC stakeholders on the use of technology.

-This strategy proposes moving ESDC to the point where the complexity of IT Solutions is properly understood and investment decisions are taken with flexibility, interchangeability, and interoperability in mind throughout the entire lifecycle of an IT Solution, not only at the initial stage.
+This strategy proposes moving ESDC to the point where all stakeholders understand that IT Solutions are complex and investment decisions are taken with flexibility, interchangeability, and interoperability in mind throughout the entire lifecycle of an IT Solution, not only at the initial stage.
-The benefits to increasing the flexibility and interoperability of IT Solutions architectures as well as reusability and scalability of its IT Products are expected to reduce risk [^1], reduce technical debt over time, increase client satisfaction, and increase overall confidence in the department and its staff.
+The benefits to the adoption of this Strategy are expected to reduce risk [^1], reduce technical debt over time, increase client satisfaction, and increase overall confidence in the department and its staff.

 This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) to compliment them by adding attention to them, as well as complimenting them with new activities.

-This strategy's goal is to define a build versus buy framework, and provide a roadmap in getting to the adoption of this framework.
+This strategy's goal is to define a Build Versus Buy Assessment Framework, and provide a roadmap in getting to the adoption of this framework.

 More details in [Appendix A](#appendix-a---business-case-diagnostic).